 Providing ministries for communities

 There is often a need for other forms of ministry as well, and presbytery and parish workers can be appointed to work alongside the parish minister.
-These might include associate ministers, auxiliary ministers and ordained local ministers, readers, deacons, parish assistants, young people's and family workers, all of which amounts to a rich variety of skills and talents deployed around the country.
+These might include associate ministers, auxiliary ministers, and ordained local ministers, readers, deacons, parish assistants, and young people's and family workers, all of which amounts to a rich variety of skills and talents deployed around the country.

 Matching ministries to parish needs

 It has always been a challenge to match up the availability of ministers and other types of ministry with the variety of needs of each parish.
 This task is carried out by the Partnership Development.
 Some of the issues it considers are:

 - Ensuring there are enough ministers for all the parishes in the future

 - Fitting team ministry into new patterns of congregational life

 - Ensuring ministry is available to all parts of the country, and not concentrated in some regions

 - Giving extra support to the most deprived parishes